 The judge noted that one piece of evidence proved that Zac Robinson, an OSU quarterback, received $300 from Talley for “speaking in Oklahoma City.”
 This was not reimbursement for food and travel and the judge stated that the,”Truth is an absolute defense.”

-Gary Richardson is Talley’s attorney, and he called the judge’s decision wrong and he has vowed to appeal the decision.
+Talley’s attorney called the judge’s decision wrong and he has vowed to appeal the decision.
 OSU and the NCAA combined forces to issue a statement in 2014 denying any allegations of wrongdoing.

 On a brighter note for Talley, a Stillwater Republican, he won the House District 33 seat and will represent the state in Washington.